GitJer/Some-Sipeed-MAIX-GO-k210-stuff/src/LCD/README.md

 - Arduino
 - Maixpy

 I tried to leave the Adafruit and Arduino stuff as close to the original as possible.
-But in order to get it compiled I had to change/add some lines of code.

-Note that to get this compiled the -fpermissive compiler flag needs to be set.
-In the file kendryte-standalone-sdk/cmake/compile-flags.cmake this flag can be added to add_compile_flags:

-add_compile_flags(CXX -std=gnu++17 -fpermissive)
+See the notes in the README.md in the root of this repository.